fabien-h/acta/docs/README.md

 - Great performances since the store contains references to the callbacks instead of having to iterate on every reducer and stop only when it find the corresponding ones.
 - Self cleaning methods to unsubscribe to states and events.
 - Exposed global object that you can call from anywhere without having to setup and pass providers, wrapers or decorators.

+In **Acta** states, you can store string, numbers, and booleans; in object litterals and in arrays.
+Since all values stored have to be compatible with the local storage Maps, Sets or functions won’t work.

-- Easy debuging from the browser console.
-Juste type `Acta` and see the object and the internals.
+You don't need tooling to debug **Acta**.
+Juste type `Acta` in your browser console and see the object and the internals.

 ## Why another state manager?